Software Testing & the Iron Triangle

 Software Testing is often seen as a cost that needs to be kept low and reduced.
 Traditionally, this as led to offshoring where the cost of testers appears to be lower.
 The downside to this approach is that testers have been distanced from the stakeholders.
 This makes it a little harder to offer ‘quality’ testing.

 Automating the testing execution is another way that teams attempt to reduce cost, but often it ignores the hidden cost of maintenance which is required to keep scripts upto date.
 Automation of test execution has its place, but it requires understanding of it’s place in the testing approach to make it really effective.

 There is another way to view efficiency and that is by reducing waste.
 There can be large amounts of wastage in testing.
 You only have to look at the vast amount of rarely read documentation to understand what I mean.
 To reduce waste requires software teams to better understand what testing means to them.
 Why do they test?
 What benefits do they hope to achieve?
 Is it realistic?
 These are questions that every company needs to ask themselves when reviewing their testing process.
 Its only then can you start to examine what testing can do for your company.
 It is possible to deliver efficient and quality testing within that context.

 It is possible to deliver software on time and on budget without compromising on the quality of testing.
 In fact, its possible to deliver with an improved quality of testing.
-Contact us to day to discover how Testing Times can help you get the testing that your product deserves.
+At Testing Times, we do this everyday.
+Find out how we can help you get the testing that your product deserves.